deepjavalibrary/djl/docs/development/benchmark_with_djl.md

 ./gradlew listmodels -Dai.djl.default_engine=PyTorch # PyTorch models
 ```

-After that, just simply copy the json formatted criteria like `{"layers":"18","flavor":"v1","dataset":"imagenet"}` with the model name like `ai.djl.mxnet:resnet:0.0.1`.
+After that, just simply copy the json formatted criteria like `{"layers":"18","flavor":"v1","dataset":"imagenet"}` with the artifact id like `ai.djl.mxnet:resnet:0.0.1`.
-Then, you can just pass These information in the `--args` (remove `0.0.1` at the end):
+Then, you can just pass the information in the `--args` (remove `0.0.1` at the end):

 ```
--n ai.djl.mxnet:resnet -r {"layers":"18","flavor":"v1","dataset":"imagenet"}
+-a ai.djl.mxnet:resnet -r {"layers":"18","flavor":"v1","dataset":"imagenet"}
 ```

 ### Step 3: Define how many runs you would like to make